 - While the first side is searing in the olive oil and butter, gently tilt the pan and use a tablespoon to coat the tops of the uncooked sides with the hot fat.
 This will give a sweet, pre-sear coat to each one.

-Fresh is always best for this scallops recipe but most of us don't have access to them.
+Fresh scallops are always best for this scallops recipe but most of us don’t have access to them.
 Instead, we only have frozen ones available.

 You will find these in the seafood cases of all the major grocery stores throughout the U.S. and they appear ever so plump and juicy, just begging to be taken home and enjoyed.